Disease Guide ·Cruciate Ligament Tear ·2026

 4What is the recovery time after TPLO surgery?

-Strict rest and leash-only bathroom breaks for the first 2 weeks.
-Controlled leash walks gradually increasing from 5 to 15 minutes over weeks 2-8.
-Physical therapy begins at 2-4 weeks post-op.
-No running, jumping, or off-leash activity for 8-12 weeks.
-Most dogs are using the leg well by 6 weeks and fully recovered by 12-16 weeks.
-X-rays at 8 weeks confirm bone healing before increasing activity.
+Strict rest and leash walks for 2 weeks.
+Controlled walks increase over weeks 2-8.
+Physical therapy starts at 2-4 weeks.
+No running or jumping for 8-12 weeks.
+Most dogs use the leg well by 6 weeks, fully recovered by 12-16 weeks.
+X-rays at 8 weeks confirm bone healing.

 5What's the difference between TPLO and lateral suture surgery?

-TPLO changes the geometry of the knee joint by cutting and rotating the tibia, eliminating the need for the cruciate ligament.
-Lateral suture (extracapsular repair) uses a synthetic ligament outside the joint to stabilize it.
-TPLO has better outcomes for medium to large dogs and is the gold standard.
-Lateral suture works well for small dogs (under 30 pounds) and costs less ($1,500-$3,000).
-Your surgeon will recommend based on your dog's size and activity level.
+TPLO cuts and rotates the tibia to change knee geometry, eliminating cruciate dependence.
+Lateral suture uses a synthetic ligament outside the joint.
+TPLO is gold standard for medium to large dogs.
+Lateral suture works well for small dogs (under 30 lbs) and costs less ($1,500-$3,000).
+Surgeon recommends based on size and activity.

 6Is my dog too old for cruciate surgery?

-Age alone isn't a disqualifier.
-Dogs 10-12+ years old can have successful TPLO surgery if they're otherwise healthy.
-Pre-surgical bloodwork and cardiac evaluation help assess anesthesia risk.
-The bigger question is quality of life — an older dog in pain from an unstable knee benefits significantly from surgery.
-Conservative management is a reasonable alternative for very old or medically compromised dogs.
+Age alone isn't disqualifying.
+Dogs 10-12+ can have successful TPLO if healthy - pre-op bloodwork and cardiac evaluation assess anesthesia risk.
+An older dog in pain from an unstable knee benefits significantly from surgery.
+Conservative management suits very old or medically compromised dogs.

 7Does pet insurance cover cruciate ligament surgery?

-Yes, most comprehensive policies cover cruciate surgery if enrolled before any limping or knee issues.
-This is one of the most common and expensive insurance claims.
-Watch for bilateral condition clauses — if one knee tears before enrollment, the other may be excluded.
-The 6-month orthopedic waiting period can also be a factor.
-At $3,000-$6,000 per knee, this is where insurance really pays off.
+Most comprehensive policies cover cruciate surgery if enrolled before limping.
+Watch for bilateral clauses - if one knee tears before enrollment, the other may be excluded.
+The 6-month orthopedic waiting period is a factor.
+At $3,000-$6,000 per knee, insurance delivers maximum value.

 Marcel Janik, founder of RealVetCost